bonitasoft/bonita-doc/md/ui-designer-overview.md

 # UI Designer overview

 The UI Designer is a graphical development environment for creating pages and forms for a Bonita BPM application.
 It is a web-based tool that is launched from Bonita BPM Studio.
 A page is defined in HTML extended by the AngularJS JavaScript framework.
-Use the UI designer to create and update pages for business applications, forms to start process instances or execute human tasks, and application layouts that apply to all pages of an application.
+Use the UI Designer to create and update pages for business applications, forms to start process instances or execute human tasks, and application layouts that apply to all pages of an application.

 * Create pages directly in the {{var\_uiDesigner}}.
 * Start form design in Bonita BPM Studio from the appropriate [contract](contracts-and-contexts.md).